urbit/docs/reference/hoon-errors.md

 ["|||||||||||" %give %b %doze [i=//behn/0v1p.sn2s7 t=~]]
 ```

-Behn `give`s a `%doze` event to Unix, asking it to set a timer [for one second from
+Behn `%give`s a `%doze` `card` to Unix, asking it to set a timer [for one second from
 now].
 At this point Arvo may rest.

 #### The return

-At this point, Unix waits for one second and then informs Behn that a second has
+Now Unix sets a timer for one second, waits one second, and then informs Behn that a second has
-passed, leading to a chain of `give` `move`s that ultimately prints
+passed, leading to a chain of `%give` `move`s that ultimately prints
 `~s1..0007`.

 Let's throw the stack trace into a table: